flaviofusero/Advent-of-Code-2021/README.md

 ## Day 5
 * Functional approach: write functions that solve the problem for individual list elements, then generalize to the whole list with `lapply`
+* Matrices can be subsetted with another matrix

 ## Day 6
 * Use hash tables to solve problems which require counting